rodneyshupe/Cookbook/Recipes/Entrees/Seafood/LingcodCheeksWithAsparagusChickpeasAndKaleChips.rst

 Directions
 ----------

-1. Pre-heat your oven to 300 degrees F. Tear the kale into bite size pieces, toss in olive oil, season with sea salt and cracked pepper.
+1. Pre-heat your oven to 300F.
+Tear the kale into bite size pieces, toss in olive oil, season with sea salt and cracked pepper.
 Place on a baking sheet and bake in the oven until light golden brown and crispy.
 2. In a medium-sized fry pan, saute the shallots, chickpeas, diced asparagus